On a functional contraction method: The contraction method

-To be able to apply the results of the previous section to deduce weak convergence from convergence in $\zeta_s$ for the special cases $\Co$ and $\Do$, rates of convergence for $\zeta_s$ are required.
-We impose a further assumption on the convergence rate of the coefficients to establish a rate of convergence for the process that strengthens condition {\bf C2}.
-We use the big-$O$ (Bachmann-Landau) notation for sequences of numbers. \begin{enumerate} \item[{\bf C4.}] The sequence $(\gamma(n))_{n\ge n_0}$ from condition {\bf C1} satisfies $\gamma(n)= O(R(n))$ as $n\to\infty$ for some positive sequence $R(n) \downarrow 0$ such that \end{enumerate} \begin{cor} Let $(X_n)_{n\ge 0}$ satisfy recurrence (\ref{rec}) with conditions {\bf C1}, {\bf C3} and {\bf C4}.
-Then for the fixed-point $\eta={\cal L}(X)$ of $\,T$ in (\ref{def:tm}) we have, as $n\to \infty$,
+To be able to apply the results of the previous section to deduce weak convergence from convergence in $\zeta_s$ for the special cases $\mathcal{C}[0,1]$ and $\mathcal{D}[0,1]$, rates of convergence for $\zeta_s$ are required.
+We impose a further assumption on the convergence rate of the coefficients to establish a rate of convergence for the process that strengthens condition~(C2).
+We use the Bachmann--Landau big-$O$ notation for sequences of numbers. \begin{longlist}[(C4)] \item[(C4)] The sequence $(\gamma(n))_{n\ge n_0}$ from condition~(C1) satisfies $\gamma(n)= O(R(n))$ as $n\to\infty$ for some positive sequence $R(n) \downarrow0$ such that